MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Methodology

 where the $\lambda_{base}$ sampled from the $\text{Beta}(\alpha, \alpha)$.
 Then, we calculate the average of the mixing ratios $\lambda^m$ for each modality to obtain the mixing ratio $\lambda^L_{i,j}$ of the labels:

-Finally, we can get the mixed feature $\hat{\textbf{z}}^m$ and mixed label $\hat{y}$ using Eq. \ref{eq:2}-\ref{eq:3}.
-Unlike the previous Mixup-based studies \cite{vanilla_mixup, manifoldmix,2019cutmix,2021saliencymix}, our proposed SIG module adaptively determines the mixing ratios between samples based on sentiment intensity, maintaining end-to-end trainability and allowing for continuous optimization throughout the training process.
+Finally, we can get the mixed feature $\hat{\mathbf{z}}^m$ and mixed label $\hat{y}$ using Eq. \ref{eq:3}.
+Unlike previous works \cite{vanilla_mixup, manifoldmix, 2019cutmix, 2021saliencymix}, our proposed SIG module adaptively determines the mixing ratios between samples based on sentiment intensity, thereby maintaining end-to-end trainability and enabling continuous optimization throughout training.